Embedding-based Music Emotion Recognition Using Composite Loss: Experiments

 \subsection{Comparison with the baseline models}

-To the best of our knowledge, no existing cross-modal MER method that can be directly compared to our CMER-CL has been proposed yet.
-In addition, all the existing approaches using continuous emotion models only perform M2E based on a regression approach to predict real-valued characteristics of the arousal/valence sequence (e.g., the average of arousal or valence values) for a given music sample~\cite{Schmidt_DL_reg, Weninger_DL_reg, Li_DL_DBLSTM_reg, Malik_DL_reg, Dong_DL_reg, Yang_modeling_reg, Yang_modeling_Ranking-based_reg, Yang_modeling_predDist_reg, Markov_modeling_reg, Fukayama_modeling_reg, Wang_modeling_reg, Wang_modeling_histogram_reg}.
+To the best of our knowledge, no existing EMER method that can be directly compared to EMER-CL has been proposed yet.
+In addition, all the existing approaches using continuous emotion modelling only perform M2E based on a regression approach to predict real-valued characteristics of the arousal/valence sequence (e.g., the average arousal or valence) for a given music sample~\cite{Schmidt_DL_reg, Weninger_DL_reg, Li_DL_DBLSTM_reg, Malik_DL_reg, Dong_DL_reg, Yang_modeling_reg, Yang_modeling_Ranking-based_reg, Yang_modeling_predDist_reg, Markov_modeling_reg, Fukayama_modeling_reg, Wang_modeling_reg, Wang_modeling_histogram_reg}.
 Moreover, no existing method can handle E2M to predict acoustic features of the music sample for a given arousal/valence sequence.
-Considering the aforementioned state of the current MER research, we define the following regression-based baselines to show the effectiveness of cross-modal recognition with CMER-CL.
+Considering the aforementioned state of the current MER research, we define the following regression-based baselines to show the effectiveness of EMER-CL.